TabbyML/tabby/README.md

 Self-hosted AI coding assistant.
 An opensource / on-prem alternative to GitHub Copilot.

 > **Warning**
-> Tabby is still in the alpha phrase
+> Tabby is still in the alpha phase

 ## Features